-$$m = \frac{V}{E}$$

-m: Modulation factor V: Command value voltage E: Inverter bus voltage
+$$m = \frac{V}{E}$$ m: Modulation factor V: Command value voltage E: Inverter bus voltage

-A desired control is accomplished by setting this modulation factor to the register for use in determining the PWM duty.
+A desired control is accomplished by setting this modulation factor in the register for use in determining the PWM duty.

-3.1.6 State Transitions
+3.1.7 State Transitions of the Application

-Figure 3.3 shows the state transitions within the sensorless vector control program.
+Figure 3.3 shows the state transitions of the application within the sensorless vector control program.

-Figure 3.3 State Transitions within the Sensorless Vector Control Program
+Figure 3.3 State Transitions of the Application within the Sensorless Vector Control Program